 If you are a legacy officer within a charity and you are facing claims that threaten any legacies left to your charity please get in touch with Bernadette Baker, Marie McMahon or a member of our specialist Charities and Social Enterprise Team.

-If you would like to leave money to a charity but are concerned that your wishes might be overturned by the court, please get in touch with Margaret Smith or another member of our Wills and Probate Team.
+If you would like to leave money to a charity but are concerned that your wishes might be overturned by the court, please get in touch with a member of our Wills and Probate Team.